Automations allow you to perform specific actions on projects and project tasks when certain triggers occur.

 Each automation always consists of only one trigger but can contain any number of actions.

 The trigger is the event that must occur for the automation to start.
-There are a variety of triggers in awork, as you can see from the list.
+You can choose from a variety of triggers in awork, as you can see in the list.

 Depending on the trigger, you will then have to add specific conditions.
 You can see this with the underlined fields in the window.
 Click on the field to add the desired condition.

 In the next step, you choose which action(s) should be triggered.
 Again, there is a long list of possible options.